STWM Gold Certification — Council for Responsible Sport

 In an effort to be greener, the Scotiabank Toronto Waterfront Marathon Running, Health & Fitness Expo is held at the Enercare Centre, a building that features a 30-storey wind turbine and a geothermal plant that replaces conventional heating and cooling systems to save electricity and natural gas.
 It is the first conference center in Canada to achieve LEED silver status from the Canada Green Building Council.

-The Scotiabank Toronto Waterfront Marathon also scores points through its waste prevention efforts.
+The Scotiabank Toronto Waterfront Marathon also scored points through its waste prevention efforts.
 The entire event utilizes paperless registration both online and in person at the Expo.
 Of the trash produced by the event, nearly half (47 percent) is diverted from the landfill through recycling efforts.
 Additionally, 120 pairs of lightly used running shoes have been collected for redistribution to those in need, and organizers sent 2,900 pounds of food to Second Harvest, a local food bank who diverted the food to those in need.

 Green Initiatives at STWM